Writing assessment: Criticisms

 Writing processors like Google Docs and Microsoft Word are used for automated essay scoring and allow the writing process to be done in a simplified manner.
 They have various tools to fix grammar and spelling, which allows editing to be done in an easier way compared to the traditional pencil and paper.
 However, there are discrepancies between the level of access to the Internet.
 Not every student is able to complete computer-based writing assessments to the same degree as some are well-versed in using computers while others may have issues with typing.

 Computerized scoring is criticized for not being able to understand the intricacies and nuances of writing.
 Often it breaks down essays into smaller parts and grades them mathematically rather than the essay as a whole.
 The consequence is that essays like narratives will receive a much lower score because it cannot take into account the choices and personality behind those written choices.

 Race

 Some scholars in writing assessment focus their research on the influence of race on the performance on writing assessments.
 Scholarship in race and writing assessment seek to study how categories of race and perceptions of race continues to shape writing assessment outcomes.
 However, some scholars in writing assessment recognize that racism in the 21st century is no longer explicit, but argue for a 'silent' racism in writing assessment practices in which racial inequalities in writing assessment are typically justified with non-racial reasons.
 Some scholars argue that the current grading system and education system is ingrained with whiteness.
 These scholars advocate for new developments in writing assessment, in which the intersections of race and writing assessment are brought to the forefront of assessment practices.
-Scholars advocate for these new writing assessments to consider consider the circumstances and context of the learner and the examiner.
+Scholars advocate for these new writing assessments to consider the circumstances and context of the learner and the examiner.